 Deadline: Friday, April 13, 2018

-The UCSB Institute for Social, Behavioral, & Economic Research, in conjunction with the College of L & S Deans, the Bren School Dean, and the Executive Vice Chancellor announces the 2018 Call for Proposals for the Social Science Research Grants Program (SSRGP).
-The purpose of this program is to foster and enrich innovative research in the social sciences at UCSB by means of a competitive program of awards to faculty.
-Research using any of the methodological or theoretical paradigms within the social and humanistic social sciences is welcome.
+The UCSB Institute for Social, Behavioral, & Economic Research, in conjunction with the Office of Research announces the 2018 Call for Proposals for the Collaborative Research Initiative Grant (C-RIG).
+The purpose of this program is to provide resources to encourage the formation of new multidisciplinary and multi-methodological collaborative groups which will seek extramural funding through the creation of working groups and/or execution of pilot studies.
+Although the PI(s) must be ladder faculty from UCSB, researchers from other institutions can be involved, including co-PIs and those who are not ladder faculty.
+Interdisciplinary research using any of the methodological or theoretical paradigms within the social and humanistic social sciences is welcome, as well as collaborations with colleagues in the hard sciences.
 All eligible faculty members are encouraged to apply.

-Ladder faculty members of all ranks are eligible to submit proposals provided the research focuses on a social science topic.
-Previous recipients of awards from the ISBER Grants Programs are allowed to apply, provided they have expended all funds and submitted an annual report for prior project(s), the requested funding is for a new project, and if funded in the 2017 round they have submitted a proposal for extramural support and/or a manuscript for publication.
+Ladder faculty members of all ranks from all academic departments are eligible to submit proposals provided the research focuses on a social science topic that is interdisciplinary in nature.
+Previous recipients of awards from the ISBER Grants Programs are allowed to apply, provided they have expended all funds and submitted annual report for prior project(s), the requested funding is for a new project.
 Graduate students are not eligible to apply.

-The program will fund research projects at all stages of development, as long as there will be an identifiable outcome or product from the funded activity.
-We particularly encourage the submission of proposals for projects likely to lead to extramural funding and therefore, in the early stages of development.
-Faculty who have never received funding under the SSRGP and pretenure faculty are especially encouraged to apply.
+The program will fund the development of new interdisciplinary and multi-methodological collaborative teams and research projects, as long as there will be an identifiable outcome or product from the funded activity, such as an extramural grant proposal, a co-authored publication, or a multi-disciplinary conference.
+Priority will be given to projects likely to lead to extramural funding.
+We particularly encourage proposals incorporating faculty across different departments and divisions.
+Faculty who have never received funding under the SSRGP and pre-tenure faculty are especially encouraged to apply.
 However, all proposals for social science research projects will be considered.
-A list of all previously funded projects is available on the ISBER website at: http://www.isber.ucsb.edu/grants/ssrgp-awards
+A list of all previously funded projects is available on the ISBER website.

 Budgets and allowable expenses